kstenerud/concise-encoding/README.md

 💡 Solving the data problems of today
 -------------------------------------

-**Today's world is very different from the simpler age that brought us XML and JSON:**
+**Today's world is very different from the carefree days that brought us XML and JSON:**

 ### Security

-The threat model is *much* more sophisticated now.
-State actors, criminal organizations and mercenaries are actively hacking governments, companies and individuals to steal secrets, plant malware, and hold your data hostage.
-The existing ad-hoc data formats are too loosely defined to be secure (and they can't be fixed). **Concise Encoding is designed from the start with security in mind, and is versioned so that it can be updated to handle new threats**.
+State actors, criminal organizations and mercenaries are now actively hacking governments, companies and individuals to steal secrets, plant malware, and hold your data hostage.
+The existing ad-hoc data formats are too loosely defined to be secure, and can't be fixed because they're not versioned.

+**Concise Encoding is designed from the ground up with security in mind, and is versioned so that it can be updated to handle new threats**.

 ### Efficiency vs ease-of-use

-We send so much data now that efficiency is critical, but efficiency has always required giving up the ease-of-use of text formats. **Concise Encoding gives you the best of both worlds with its compatible text and binary formats.
-Edit in text, transmit in binary**.
+We send so much data that efficiency is critical, but until now efficiency has meant giving up the ease-of-use of text formats.

+**Concise Encoding gives you the best of both worlds with its compatible text and binary formats.
+Edit text, transmit binary**.

 ### Types

 There's no excuse anymore for not supporting the common data types.
-Lack of types forces everyone to add extra encoding steps to send their data, which is buggy, reduces compatibility, and makes everything less secure. **Concise Encoding supports all of the common types natively**.
+Lack of types forces everyone to add extra encoding steps to send their data, which is buggy, reduces compatibility, and makes everything less secure.

+**Concise Encoding supports all of the common types natively**.

 <br/>